 We discovered that managing the LMTD function is relatively easy.
 This doesn’t eliminate the difficulties associated with the superstructure optimisation, stream mixing, or concave costs, but it avoids adding unnecessary difficulty.
 Using our discovery, we developed a rigorous method to globally optimize heat exchanger network synthesis.

 Heuristics with performance guarantees for the minimum number of matches

-Heat recovery network synthesis remains a difficult optimisation problem with many nonconvex nonlinearities.
-The sequential method generates good solutions by decomposing the original mixed-integer nonlinear optimisation problem into: (i) minimising utility cost, (ii) minimising the number of matches, and (iii) minimising the investment cost.
+Heat recovery network synthesis remains a difficult optimization problem with many nonconvex nonlinearities.
+The sequential method generates good solutions by decomposing the original mixed-integer nonlinear optimization problem into: (i) minimising utility cost, (ii) minimizing the number of matches, and (iii) minimizing the investment cost.
 The sequential method may not return the global solution of the original problem, but solutions generated with the sequential method are practically useful (Floudas et al., AIChE J, 1986).

-- Relaxation rounding heuristics consider an efficiently-solvable relaxation of the original mixed-integer optimisation problem that allows violation of certain constraints.
+- Relaxation rounding heuristics consider an efficiently-solvable relaxation of the original mixed-integer optimization problem that allows violation of certain constraints.
 The resulting solutions are rounded to feasible solutions for the original problem.

 - Water filling heuristics iteratively produce a solution by exchanging the heat in a series of smaller problems.

 - Greedy packing heuristics start from an infeasible solution with zero heat transferred between the streams and iterate towards feasibility by greedily selecting matches.

 We explore these three classes of heuristics theoretically and computationally.
 For 48 literature test cases with 43 streams or fewer, this line chart compares the performance ratio, i.e. computed solution / best known solution for the relaxation rounding, water filling, and greedy packing methods.
 For larger problems, our methods continue to efficiently produce good solutions whereas exact methods become weak.